Skip to main content

 false

-Optional helpers: Record<string, HelperDelegate>
+optional helpers?: Record<string, HelperDelegate>

 Additional helpers to add to the template parser.
 Provide an object whose keys are the name of the function to add, and the value is the helper function itself.
 The signature of helpers is as follows: